ibm-cloud-docs/dl/cli.md

    `--status STATUS` : Specify the virtual connection status.
 Values are `attached` or `rejected`.

    `--output json` : Optional: Specify if you want the output displayed in JSON format.
+Currently, `json` is the only format to choose.

    `--help|--h` : Optional: Get help on this command.